saicdt/Vehicle-Trajectory-Cube/README.md

 # Vehicle-Trajectory-Cube

+The Nanocube data structure developed by AT&T provides real-time exploration of large multidimensional spatiotemporal datasets with billions of entries.
+Algorithms have been presented to compute and query nanocube, and show how it can be used to generate well-known visual encodings such as heatmaps, histograms, and parallel coordinate plots.

+However, the origial releases of Nanocube are nothing more than a simple engine for academic demo.
+It is unstable, unrobust, not user-friendly, highly resouce-consuming, thus unable to be used widely, eg, in a real company's PROD environment.

+Here we release a fork from Nanocubes.
+Goals of this approcach include:
+>1 Improve the performance and user experience
+>2 Abate the resource costs
+>3 Add functionalities to the front end
+>4 Improve the stablility of the back end
+>...

+We hope these efforts will make the production applicable for company use.

-Fork from Nanocubes, did some optimization on network transfer, improve the performance by 5X.
-Apply Baidu map for CN users.
+For the first release, we did some optimization on network transfer, and thus improved the performance by more than 5X.
+We will also apply Baidu map for CN users.

+Below is the typical process for NC install.

-Installing prerequisites
+## Installing prerequisites
-==

 The following are prerequisites for all systems:

 The nanocubes server is 64-bit only.
 There is NO support on 32-bit operating systems.